 Schools manage their own application process for nursery class admissions.
 Schools produce a prospectus or information on their websites which will help you decide how suitable they are for your child.
 You should visit the school’s website or contact the school directly for further information.

-Places will be offered by Friday 1 May 2020
+Places were offered by Friday 1 May 2020

 To apply, contact the school for an application form.

 You can also apply for a place in a school nursery in another borough.
 Closing dates for nursery applications and how to apply may be different in other boroughs.
 Check the borough website and with the chosen nursery school to find out.

 Day nurseries, pre-school playgroups, independent schools and registered childminders

 Use the Childcare Search (opens a new window) to find providers that offer early education funded places and apply to them directly.
 There is no set time for doing this but we advise that you register your child in good time for the best chance of getting your child a place with your chosen provider.

 Private or independent nursery, preschool playgroup or childminder